 Kids are welcome at Oakwood, and Dr. Pahle is seeing a lot of new younger patients come through the doors.

 Dr. Pahle is excited about his future in Claremore.
-He’s eager to get involved in the community, and he loves meeting his new patients and friends.
+He’s already been active in the community, and he loves meeting his new patients and friends.
 If you’re in the market for a new dentist, consider Oakwood Family Dentistry, located at 1408 N. Sioux in Claremore.
+I did!